 As the result of the renovation works and improved infrastructure within the Kutiri Psychiatric Hospital, the individual spaces of the beneficiaries have been enlarged corresponding to the existing standards.
 Wards of each beneficiary have been replaced.

-Walking areas have been arranged on the territory of the hospital and walking schedules have also been determined.
+Rehabilitation of medical departments (one two-story wing) has been underway since February 2020, designed for patients on voluntary psychiatric treatment.

+The walking yard is also being improved and equipped with appropriate equipment (basketball shield, volleyball net, simulators, table tennis and board games)

+Rehabilitation of the section connecting the sections (so-called bridge) has been completed.

+The project was launched in 2020 and is nearing completion of a public living room that will be equipped to modern standards.

 Please, refer to the annex 3.